brysonbest/rock-paper-scissors/README.md

 # rock-paper-scissors
-A project for playing rock paper scissors.
+A project for playing rock paper scissors using the console.